Beowulf cluster

-A Beowulf cluster is a computer cluster of what are normally identical, commodity-grade computers networked into a small local area network with libraries and programs installed which allow processing to be shared among them.
+A Beowulf cluster is a computer cluster of normally identical, commodity-grade computers networked into a small local area network with libraries and programs installed that allow processing to be shared among them.
 The result is a high-performance parallel computing cluster from inexpensive personal computer hardware.

+Origin

-The name Beowulf originally referred to a specific computer built in 1994 by Thomas Sterling and Donald Becker at NASA.
-The name "Beowulf" comes from the Old English epic poem of the same name.
+Beowulf originally referred to a specific computer built in 1994 by Thomas Sterling and Donald Becker at NASA.
+They named it after the Old English epic poem, Beowulf.